dylan-lang/dylan-programming-book/source/reuse.rst

 The details of this information also depend on the Dylan implementation that we are using.

-#. *Comparison with C++:* The library definition, which names the
+.. topic:: Comparison with C++:

-   modules exported and libraries used by a library, is similar to C++ header files and includes.
+   The library definition, which names the modules exported and libraries used by a library, is similar to C++ header files and includes.
 The main difference is that the Dylan development environment extracts the information that it needs about exported and imported variables directly, rather than requiring exports to be duplicated in a set of header files, and requiring those header files to be included in every source file that uses the